Magdala, Israel

 How to Get to Magdala

-• By Car: Magdala is approximately a 2-hour drive from Tel Aviv (about 140 km / 87 miles) and around 2.5 hours from Jerusalem (approximately 160 km / 100 miles), depending on traffic.
+- By Car: Magdala is approximately a 2-hour drive from Tel Aviv (about 140 km / 87 miles) and around 2.5 hours from Jerusalem (approximately 160 km / 100 miles), depending on traffic.
 It’s located just 10 minutes north of Tiberias along Route 90, and about 40 minutes from Nazareth via Routes 77 and 90.
 Free parking is available on-site for visitors.
-If you plan on renting a car in Israel, check out Economybookings, a platform that can find you the best rental car deals.
-Another excellent option is QEEQ, often praised for its wide variety of vehicles and user-friendly booking experience.
+If you consider renting a car in Israel, check out DiscoverCars, they often offer the most competitive rates on a wide range of vehicles from all major rental companies.

 Tours to Magdala

-• Guided Tours: Several tour operators offer guided tours that include Magdala, often combined with nearby sites in the Galilee such as Nazareth, Capernaum, Tabgha, and Yardenit Baptismal Site.
+- Guided Tours: Several tour operators offer guided tours that include Magdala, often combined with nearby sites in the Galilee such as Nazareth, Capernaum, Tabgha, and Yardenit Baptismal Site.
 Most tours depart from major cities like Tel Aviv, Jerusalem, or Haifa.
-If you’re looking for a guided tour to Magdala, it’s a good idea to explore and compare options on trusted platforms like GetYourGuide and Viator to find the tour that best fits your interests and schedule.
+If you’re looking for a guided tour to Magdala, I recommend exploring the various options on trusted platforms like GetYourGuide or Viator to find the tour that best fits your interests and schedule.

 Where to Stay Near Magdala